 Inappropriate use of library computers, such as the following, is prohibited.

-The Library is not responsible for personal belongings left in Library materials or on Library property.
+The Library is not responsible for personal belongings left on Library property or personal property left in library materials.
 If a personal loss occurs, a staff member will assist the person in notifying the police of the loss.

 Personal property will not be held at the Public Service Desks.